 AEDC staff is small but accomplishes much.
 Although each position is structured to provide a specialized function, the staff interacts closely on projects, combining their expertise to see a project to fruition.
 Listed below is a brief description of each person’s background and the major focus of his or her position.

 President & CEO

 Bill Popp has spent more than 40 years in both the Alaska private and public sectors.
 As President & CEO of the Anchorage Economic Development Corporation since 2007, he sets the strategic direction in marketing Anchorage and Alaska to companies and global industries considering Anchorage as a place in which to do business and assists local businesses looking to expand both within Anchorage and Alaska as well as Lower 48 and international markets.

 Prior to joining AEDC, Popp was a special assistant in the Kenai Peninsula Borough Mayor’s office focused on oil and gas and mining policy.
 Popp was also an elected municipal government official for the Kenai Peninsula Borough (KPB) and presided over the KPB Assembly as president in 2000.
-Popp has over 25 years’ of private industry experience working for large national and regional businesses and as a small business owner.
-His also served as project coordinator of the Challenger Learning Center for Alaska.
+He has also served as project coordinator of the Challenger Learning Center for Alaska.

 Popp is currently Chair of the 49th State Angel Fund Business Advisory Committee, He is a board member of the Anchorage Chamber of Commerce, Visit Anchorage, Anchorage Downtown Partnership, Alaska Public Media, Anchorage Concert Association, and membership development committee of the International Economic Development Council.
 Popp also serves as a member of the Alaskan Command Civilian Advisory Board, and is chair of the Mayor’s Base Economic Analysis Research (BEAR) Working Group.

 He has previously served as a member of Governor Bill Walker’s Transition Committee and member of Mayor-Elect Ethan Berkowitz’s Transition Committee.
-He has also served as chair of the Governor’s Broadband Task Force, the UAA College of Business and Public Policy Advisory Board, and is a member of the Alaska Film Group, Municipality of Anchorage Energy Policy Task Force.
+He has also served as chair of the Governor’s Broadband Task Force, the UAA College of Business and Public Policy Advisory Board, and the Municipality of Anchorage Energy Policy Task Force.